nimwegenLab/RealTrace/README.md

 Example: `./RealTrace -c csv_config.txt -b parameters.txt -i data/example.csv -o out/ -l 1 -t 1e-10 -m -p`

 ### 2.1 Required arguments
-- `infile` sets the input file that contains the data, eg as given by MOMA (see 2.1.1)
+- `infile` sets the input file that contains the data, eg as provided by MOMA (see 2.1.1)
 - `parameter_bounds` sets the file that defines the parameter space (see 2.1.2)

 #### 2.1.1 Input file